-1. Bear crawls: forward/backward/side-to-side, 10 each direction — maintain neutral spine, keep your knees close to the ground as possible.
+1. Bear Crawls: forward/backward/side-to-side, 10 each direction — maintain neutral spine, keep your knees close to the ground as possible.
 This ‘simple’ move requires lots of hip and shoulder mobility.
 Skip if you have sore wrists.

-2. Side planks with 10 leg raises: modified or full side plank— stick with modified side plank if you have an abdominal wall separation.
+2. Side Planks with 10 leg raises: modified or full side plank— stick with modified side plank if you have an abdominal wall separation.

-4. Half-kneeling halos, 10 each direction: use a dumbbell or kettlebell to swivel around your head…like a halo.
+4. Half-Kneeling Halos, 10 each direction: use a dumbbell or kettlebell to swivel around your head…like a halo.
 If using a kettlebell, hold bell upside down.
 Choose a weight (10-20 pounds) that is a decent challenge to complete.

-5. Farmer’s carry: pick up two heavy objects (yep, this weight could be a stack of Target bags on one arm, baby in the other!).
+5. Farmer’s Carry: pick up two heavy objects (yep, this weight could be a stack of Target bags on one arm, baby in the other!).
 A carry is one of the most functional and core strength building exercises we can practice as moms!
 Walk tall, briskly, and for as long as you can while carrying weights.

-Each of these abdominal exercises tend to be safe for mamas with an normal abdominal wall separation AND expecting mamas.
+Each of these abdominal exercises tend to be safe for mamas with a normal abdominal wall separation AND expecting mamas.
 Because we are all different, check with your physical therapist or physician to verify they are appropriate for YOU.

-Be sure to check out video to see how each exercise is executed.
+Be sure to check out the video to see how each exercise is executed.
 Try one set or even just one of the five exercises— our motto at AMC, anything is better than nothing.